 - Do crosswords, word finds, and jigsaw puzzles.

 - Buy a workbook for your child and ask them to do a sheet or two every once in a while to brush up on their skills.
 It doesn’t have to be a specific summer slide workbook, just one you think your child will enjoy learning from.
-Little J loved this one last summer, so we bought the next grade for this summer.
+Our son loves the Brain Quest workbooks– they have fun activities & games!
 You can also generate your own reading and math worksheets for free here.

 - Learn typing online for free!

 Don’t forget to download your FREE summer reading printables below to help your child keep track of their reading over the summer!

 What are some fun learning activities you use to help your kids beat the summer slide?